How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, round, biconvex tablet, engraved "APO" over "T10" on one side, contains tamoxifen 10 mg (as tamoxifen citrate 15.2 mg).
-Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, mannitol, and maize starch.
+Each white-to-off-white, round, biconvex tablet, engraved "APO" on one side and "TAM" over "10" on the other side, contains 10 mg of tamoxifen (as 15.2 mg of tamoxifen citrate).
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.

-Each white, octagonal, biconvex, compressed tablet, engraved "APO" over "T20" on one side, contains tamoxifen 20 mg (as tamoxifen citrate 30.4 mg).
-Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, mannitol, and maize starch.
+Each white-to-off-white, octagonal, biconvex, compressed tablet, engraved "APO" on one side and "TAM" over "20" on the other side, contains 20 mg of tamoxifen (as 30.4 mg of tamoxifen citrate).
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.

 How should I use this medication?